601–603 High Street

 601-603 High Street is a historic Romanesque Revival building in Dedham Square, Massachusetts.
-Both the 1996 and 2009 Master Plans of the Town of Dedham have recognized the historic, aesthetic, and economic importance of the building.
+Both the 1996 and 2009 master plans of the Town of Dedham have recognized the building as having historic, aesthetic, and economic importance.

 History

 The land was acquired in 1819 by George Dixon and he built a home there.
 In the ell of the house was an apothecary shop that sold products produced by Dedham's Wheaton & Dixon.

 By the 1880s, the Dedham Institution for Savings, which had been housed for 40 years in the Norfolk Mutual Fire Insurance Company at 4 Pearl Street, determined that they needed additional space and a building of their own.
 On April 26, 1887, the bank purchased the Phoenix Estate on the corner of High and Washington Streets, the site of the present day Knights of Columbus building, next to the Dixon property.
 On August 13, 1887, a committee was formed to look into the cost of erecting a building on the site.

 On February 27, 1890, however, the property was sold and a new committee was appointed to sell this property and to purchase the Marsh lot next door.
 The new property was purchased on March 18, 1890.
 On February 14, 1891, plans and cost estimates for a new building were accepted by the bank trustees and construction commenced.
 On August 22, 1892, the bank moved into their new quarters in the west end of the building.

 When first opened, the lower level housed the Dedham National Bank and William Hurley's drug store in addition to the Dedham Institution for Savings.
 The second story housed the newly organized Fisher Ames Club, a men's social club.
 At the time of its opening, the local newspaper reported that people were lining up at the counter of the bank before the operation had moved down the street.
 The janitor had to tell them they were not open for business yet.
 A month later, the same paper reported that "the new bank building is a beehive of industry...
 The building is fitted throughout with the best of furniture and contains every modern convenience."

 Dedham Savings sold the building on October 22, 1985, although they kept a branch office located in the building until they moved to the other side of Dedham Square in 2007.
 Since that time, the building has come to be known as the Schortman Insurance Building after its new owner.
 The building was sold in the summer of 2019 to Mark R. Epker, a resident of Dedham and the principal of Vantage Real Estate.